-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2018 OR

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM

-COMMISSION FILE NUMBER: 814-00802

-HORIZON TECHNOLOGY FINANCE CORPORATION

-(Exact name of registrant as specified in its charter)

-DELAWARE 27-2114934

-(State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.)

-312 Farmington Avenue, Farmington, CT 06032 (Address of principal executive offices) (Zip Code)

-Registrant's telephone number, including area code (860) 676-8654

-Securities registered pursuant to Section 12(b) of the Act:

-Title of Each Class

-Name of Each Exchange on Which Registered

-Common Stock, par value \$0.001 per share

-The Nasdaq Stock Market LLC The New York Stock Exchange

-6.25% Notes due 2022

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes $\Box$ No $\flat$ .
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2019 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM COMMISSION FILE NUMBER: 814-00802 HORIZON TECHNOLOGY FINANCE CORPORATION (Exact name of registrant as specified in its charter) DELAWARE 27-2114934 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 312 Farmington Avenue, Farmington, CT 06032 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code (860) 676-8654 Securities registered pursuant to Section 12(b) of the Act: Title of each class Ticker symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share HRZN The Nasdag Stock Market LLC 6.25% Notes due 2022 HTFA The New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ⋈.

 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ No ☒.

-Yes $\Box$ No $\flat$ .
-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 uring the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing ۰ guirements for the past 90 days.
-Ves h.
-No $\Box$
+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ .

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes □ No □
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$